ethanmoffat/EndlessClient/README.md

 **The game is somewhat playable.** This is the most important thing you need to know.
 It is more than a foundation, and less than a fully fledged game.
 The important thing is that it is a work in progress and constantly being improved.

-Here's a list of some basic things that can be done:
+Here's a list of some things that can be done:
  - Character rendering/walking
  - NPC rendering/walking
  - Map rendering/scrolling during walk